tomato42/tls13-spec/draft-ietf-tls-tls13.md

 The server can then generate its own keying material share and send a ServerKeyShare message which contains its share of the parameters for the ephemeral key agreement.
 The server can now compute a shared secret (the ephemeral secret).
-At this point, the server starts encrypting all remaining handshake traffic with the negotiated cipher suite using a key derived from the master secret (via the "handshake master secret").
+At this point, the server starts encrypting all remaining handshake traffic with the negotiated cipher suite using a key derived from the ephemeral secret.
 The remainder of the server's handshake messages will be encrypted using that key.

 Following these messages, the server will send an EncryptedExtensions message which contains a response to any client's extensions which are